Privacy Notice | Suvera Ltd

 Functionality cookies.
 These are used to recognise you when you return to our software.
 This enables us to personalise our content for you and remember your preferences (for example, so we can remember the state of your questionnaire if you reload the page while filling it in).

 Targeting cookies.
 These cookies record your visit to our software, the pages you have visited and the links you have followed.
-We will use this information to make our software and the advertising displayed on it more relevant to your interests.
+We will use this information to make our software more relevant to your interests.

 Call Recordings

-Your call recording data is retained for 8 years after the date of the call for audit and investigation purposes.
-Your GP will retain records of your care for longer, in line with their Retention Schedule.
-Anonymised data is not considered personal data so will not be deleted.
+Call recording data is retained for 8 years from the date of the call, unless your GP instructs us to delete it sooner.
+Your GP may retain records of your care for longer, in line with their own retention schedule.

 Security measures